Tsunami of Emotion and Understanding

 "Are you still holding on to your integrity?
 Curse God and die!"

-This week, I came across a story that is all at once heartbreaking and hope-giving, tragic and uplifting, devastating and determined.
+I once came across a story that is all at once heartbreaking and hope-giving, tragic and uplifting, devastating and determined.

-This excellent article by the International Mission Board's Shawn Hendricks chronicles what has happened to and through one Christian family on India's east coast since the tsunamis of late 2004.
-I encourage you to check it out.
-If you do, it will effectively function as your devotional for today much better than what I am about to write in response to it.
+The International Mission Board's Shawn Hendricks chronicled what happened to and through one Christian family on India's east coast since the tsunamis of late 2004.
+His story, could I still link to it, would effectively function as your devotional for today much better than what I am about to write in response to it.

 In a real-world account of events straight from the Book of Job, Paramesvaran and Choodamani lost all three of their children the day after Christmas that year.
 My heart breaks for families who lose one child, much less three.
 Imagine having lost one of them who was in your arms but who you were just not strong enough to hold on to against the crushing force of so much water.